lakkatv/lakka-website/content/articles/2014/07/18/a-brand-new-website.md

 We also started to port the system to cubieboard.
 It still has the RGUI menu, but we managed to run a few roms.

-Here you can get one [those image](http://sources.lakka.tv/nightly/) if you want to give a try.
+Here you can get one of [those image](http://sources.lakka.tv/nightly/) if you want to give a try.
+Just do not forget these are prototypes.